yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 * hive off/spin off

 Separate (especially in business) something from a larger group or organization; (of a parent company) turn a subsidiary into a new and separate company.

+* Stock Exchange Daily Official List (SEDOL)

+SEDOL is a list of security identifiers used in the United Kingdom and Ireland for clearing purposes.
+The numbers are assigned by the London Stock Exchange.